vyang14/ORM-ecommerce-back-end-vyang/README.md

 ## Description

-This project builds a back-end for an eCommerce site through the use of ExpressJS API routes to use Sequelize to create, store, modify, and delete data from a mySQL database.
+This project builds a back-end for an eCommerce site through the use of ExpressJS API routes to use Sequelize to create, store, modify, and delete category, product, and tag data from a mySQL database.

 ## Installation